Henry I of England: Count of the Cotentin, 1088–90

-Fall and rise, 1091–99
+Fall and rise, 1091–1099

 In the aftermath, Robert forced Henry to leave Rouen, probably because Henry's role in the fighting had been more prominent than his own, and possibly because Henry had asked to be formally reinstated as the count of the Cotentin.
-In early 1091, William Rufus invaded Normandy with a sufficiently large army to bring Robert to the negotiating table.
-The two brothers signed a treaty at Rouen, granting William Rufus a range of lands and castles in Normandy.
-In return, William Rufus promised to support Robert's attempts to regain control of the neighbouring county of Maine, once under Norman control, and help in regaining control over the duchy, including Henry's lands.
+In early 1091, William invaded Normandy with a sufficiently large army to bring Robert to the negotiating table.
+The two brothers signed a treaty at Rouen, granting William a range of lands and castles in Normandy.
+In return, William promised to support Robert's attempts to regain control of the neighbouring county of Maine, once under Norman control, and help in regaining control over the duchy, including Henry's lands.
 They nominated each other as heirs to England and Normandy, excluding Henry from any succession while either one of them lived.

 War now broke out between Henry and his brothers.
-Henry mobilised a mercenary army in the west of Normandy, but as William Rufus and Robert's forces advanced, his network of baronial support melted away.
+Henry mobilised a mercenary army in the west of Normandy, but as William and Robert's forces advanced, his network of baronial support melted away.
 Henry focused his remaining forces at Mont Saint-Michel, where he was besieged, probably in March 1091.
 The site was easy to defend, but lacked fresh water.
 The chronicler William of Malmesbury suggested that when Henry's water ran short, Robert allowed his brother fresh supplies, leading to remonstrations between Robert and William Rufus.
 The events of the final days of the siege are unclear: the besiegers had begun to argue about the future strategy for the campaign, but Henry then abandoned Mont Saint-Michel, probably as part of a negotiated surrender.
 He left for Brittany and crossed over into France.